Brianlangt/alx-system_engineering/0x01-shell_permissions/README.md

 5 - Add execute permission to file owner only
-6 - Add execute permission to owner & group owner, and read permissions to other users 7 - Add execute permissions to owner, group owner and other users
+6 - Add execute permission to owner & group owner, and read permissions to other users 7 - Add execute permissions to owner, group owner and other users 8 - Add all permissions to other users only